fb pixel

 If the post is broken or out, it needs to be removed and replaced.
 In some cases, bone grafts may be needed before a replacement implant.

 If you need a bone graft, it will be a few months before your replacement implant can be placed in your jaw.
-We will discuss this a bit more when we get to lose dental implants.
+We will discuss this a bit more when we lose dental implants.

 When a crown cracks or breaks, we’ll take a mould of your mouth in our office.
 Moulds are used to manufacture crowns that fit the space in your mouth and look entirely natural.